profile-sh/docs/projects/gh_workflows_project.md

 We also want to be able to run scripts if the scripts are in the callee workflow repo.
 Let us do it using a composite-action:

-Exercise: Using the code below, create a composite-action named a07_scripts, in the repo reusable-workflows, that runs scripts that are in the same repo.
+Exercise: Using the code below, create a composite-action named a07_scripts, in the repo reusable-workflows.
+It runs scripts that are in the same repo (reusable-workflows).

 {% raw %}
 ```yml